zazedd/strange_cipher/README.md

 ## How it Works

-There is a Lorenz Strange Attractor running on the server for each client, and one on the client side as well.
+Both the server and the client have a running Lorenz Strange Attractor.
-The Attractors have the same pre-conditions, but each start at different positions in space, resulting in vastly different trajectories.
+The Attractors have the same pre-conditions, but each starts at different positions in space, resulting in vastly different trajectories.
 The basic idea is:
 ```
-Attractors with different trajectories -> sync them -> create a stream cipher on the server and client -> encrypt with client cipher -> send encrypted message -> decrypt with server cipher -> unsync the Attractors
+Attractors with different trajectories -> sync them -> create a stream cipher on the server and client -> encrypt with client cipher -> send encrypted message -> decrypt with server cipher -> desync the Attractors
 ```

 The stream cipher is constructed with the current `y` coordinate of the Attractor at each frame.
-Because the attractors are synced, the `y` coordinates should be the same, so the server is able to decrypt the message.
+Because the attractors are synced, the `y` coordinates should be the same, and so the server can decrypt the message.

 But how can we sync these seemingly chaotic systems?